mecityaman/airfoils2018/README.md

 •	foil.py
 •	flow_functions.py
-•	1 calculate trailing edge structure.py
+•	2 calculate lift performance using vortex method.py
 •	rawbase_with_structure_and_lift.pkl

 Structure prediction using TensorFlow DNNClassifier and DNNRegressor